phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

       git push origin mybranch
       (create PR for CICE)

-## Keep Icepack up-to-date when pulling from the Consortium master
+## Keep Icepack up-to-date when pulling CICE from the Consortium master
 As indicated [above](https://github.com/CICE-Consortium/About-Us/wiki/Git-Workflow-Guidance/#pull-rebase), you need to update the Icepack submodule using
 ```bash
 git submodule update
 ```
-after you pull from the Consortium master.
+after you pull from the Consortium CICE master.
 This is because Git will fetch submodule changes automatically when doing `git pull` but it will **not** update your local submodule working directory.
 It might also be necessary to run `git submodule update` after switching branches if the branches record the Icepack submodule at different commits.

 ## Develop CICE and Icepack concurrently